-5. Create a directory to store files uploaded by the File option.
-We recommend that you name it kb_file and place it somewhere outside your document root directory.
-It should not be accessible via http (web browser).

-Create a directory to store files uploaded by the HTML editor.
-We recommend that you name it kb_upload and place it in document root directory.
+- 5. Create your directory structure: - Create a directory to store files users upload with the File option.
+We recommend that you name the directory kb_file and place it somewhere outside your document root directory.
+It should not be accessible to web browsers via http. - 2.
+Create a directory to store files users upload through the HTML editor.
+We recommend that you name the directory kb_upload and place it in document root directory. - 3.
 Create a directory to store cache files.
 We recommend that you name it kb_cache and place it somewhere outside your document root directory.
 It should not be accessible via http (web browser).